 EEO Complaint Form -

-Or you can download an EEO Complaint form, complete it and return it to AU Employee Relations by:
+You can download an EEO Complaint form, complete it and return it to AU Employee Relations by:

 Upon receipt of a complaint, AU Employee Relations will review the complaint and a determination will be made as to whether or not to proceed with a formal investigation, or proceed with management review.
 Complainants are asked to allow two (2) business days after submission for AU Employee Relations to conduct the review and respond.
 Absence of a written complaint does not prevent the office from initiating an investigation.